OutSystems/docs-product/src/ref/apis/auto/asynchronous-logging-api.final.md

 Action | Description
 ---|---
 [LogError](<#LogError>) | Asynchronously inserts a error into the database.
-Errors are kept in a message queue and inserted into the database in bulk after a short period.
+Errors are kept in a queue and inserted into the database in bulk after a short period.
 [LogRecord](<#LogRecord>) | Asynchronously inserts a record into the database.
-Records are kept in a message queue and inserted into the database in bulk after a short period.
+Records are kept in a queue and inserted into the database in bulk after a short period.
 [LogRequestEvent](<#LogRequestEvent>) | Asynchronously logs a request event.
-The events are kept in a message queue and inserted in bulk after a short period.
+The events are kept in a queue and inserted in bulk after a short period.

 ## Actions

 ### LogError { #LogError }

 Asynchronously inserts a error into the database.
-Errors are kept in a message queue and inserted into the database in bulk after a short period.
-Note that the message queue is non-persistent.
+Errors are kept in a queue and inserted into the database in bulk after a short period.
+Note that the queue is non-persistent.

 *Inputs*